Last Updated on October 7, 2022 by Wandering our World

 Address: 3 Station Street, Lewes, BN7 2DA

 If you are looking for somewhere a bit quirky and fun, look no further than the popular Snowdrop Inn.

 This place has won awards for both food and its selection of ale, so it’s easy to see why this is a must visit for both locals and visitors.

 Dark wood dominates the bar area, but with enough light coming in through the windows this place remains airy while still keeping that traditional pub atmosphere.

-Food wise, the menu is that of a traditional gastropub, but we thought the pizzas were especially good, as well as the Veggie Chilli – which is always a winner on a cold day.
+Food wise, the menu is that of a traditional gastropub, but some of the standout dishes are the pizzas, as well as the Veggie Chilli – which is always a winner on a cold day.